Con-Census/Census/README.md

 ***
 ## Initial Questions
-- Whether the density of the population matters?
+- Does the density of the population matters?
-- The cost of the disaster per region
+- How much damage does a disaster cost per region
 - How does the risk score provided by the NRI correlate with available funding within each county?

 ***
 # Recommendation, Conclusion, and Next Step

 ## Recommendation
 - The New York and California have the highest support_level.
-A seperated studies are recommended
+Seperate studies are recommended to verify this
 - Climate change should be our national top concern, and higher amount of funding should be allocated.
 - The KNN is our best model in our training, so we used it in our test.
 The model achived 90% accuracy